-Spring Life Classes 2019
+Spring Life Classes 2019 - Session II

 Life Classes are for you!

 Life Classes are designed to provide opportunities for you to apply Biblical truths to everyday living and to fulfill your unique purpose.
 You will finish your Life Class equipped with tools you need to follow, serve and grow as a disciple of Christ.

 Forgiveness is a core character trait of God.
 You cannot separate God’s love and His forgiveness.
 We will study the necessity of forgiveness.
 Old Testament and New Testament characters will be studied as we explore how they forgave the guilty in extraordinary fashion.
 Learning to forgive others who have wronged you will free your spirit.

-About Cecil: Cecil C. Perry, Sr. is an ordained minister with the United Pentecostal Church International.
+Cecil Perry, Sr. is an ordained minister with the United Pentecostal Church International.
 He began preaching and teaching as a teenager under his pastor, Rev. T. W. Barnes.
 He pastored for eight years before coming back to serve as Operations Manager for the Louisiana District UPCI, a position he has held for a total of almost eleven years.
 He has been married to his wonderful wife, Gay, for almost forty-two years.
 In addition to serving as an Usher at POA, he and Gay serve POA as coordinators of our Sixty Plus Group.

 $30 Materials Fee provides book, workbook and materials for March and May Sessions

 Are you ready to be financially free?
 Are you ready to be flexible and able to do what you have been put on earth to do?
 Join us for this practical, action-oriented and Biblically-based study.
 You will be inspired to take charge of your finances through these three key lessons: how to use the I Was Broke.
 Now I’m Not.
 Ladder to set financial goals; how to fund your plans, hopes & dreams; how do develop a spending plan and budget that actually works.
 Money doesn’t have to be a frustrating or confusing topic.
 When you apply the practical tools shared in this class, you will have the opportunity to gain control of your finances and be equipped to live a fully funded life.
-Part II of this course will be offered during the May Life Class session (the fee covers both March and May sessions).

 Kenny Elliott has been a member of the POA since January of 2014 and enjoys serving with his son Elijah.
 Before coming to the POA he served in various ministry capacities, and has designed, organized, and led outreach and discipleship programs.
 He holds a degree in Business Administration from Northwestern State University and graduate with a Master of Business Administration in Finance in December of 2017.
 He has worked as a Financial Advisor/Planner for the past 11 years and has worked for JP Morgan as a Private Client Advisor since 2010 helping families and organizations plan and invest for the future and is a Certified Financial Planner©.

 Heath Wester has been working in financial services for over 18 years.
 His work experience includes time spent as a loan officer, branch manager and for the last 8 years as an investment adviser helping families and businesses navigate the road to retirement.
 He holds a degree in Business Administration from Northwestern State University.
 Spending time with his wife Spring and his children, Daisy and Garrett, is one of his favorite pastimes.
 He has been blessed to be a part of the POA family for almost 20 years.

 Are you a leader fulfilling a leadership role?
 Do you feel the desire to lead?
 Are you ready to grow to a new level?
 Whether you are already a leader in some capacity here at the POA, or you have a desire to lead in the future, this class is for you!
 As we will learn, leading is not about acquiring a position or a title, leading is about using the gifts God has given you to influence and guide others along the journey of discipleship.
 In this class, you will learn principles to better lead yourself, lead others, and lead within the church.
 Regardless of your life age or stage, if you are ready to grow as a leader, come join us!

 Prior to becoming involved in full-time church ministry in 2005, Ryan Franklin’s natural leadership gifts brought him to the forefront in the field of nursing.
 He served as a nursing director at George Washington Hospital in Washington, DC, where he was an integral part of restructuring and revitalizing what was a failing health care facility.
 Ryan currently serves as the Ministries Pastor at the Pentecostals of Alexandria, charged with overseeing many of the adult ministries of the local church.
 He has a Master of Arts in Christian Ministry: Pastoral Counseling from Liberty University.
 Ryan is the author of several popular Bible studies, including The Bible Made Simple.
 He also has experience as a Leadership Coach assisting with the development of church leaders.
 He and his wife, Angie, are raising two tremendous kids, Olivia and Neil.

 Technology has become a noticeable part of daily family life, and like it or not, it is here to stay.
 With all the benefits of being digitally connected, there are also challenges for parents.
 How is technology changing the way our families communicate and interact with each other?
 How can we help protect and guide our children from inappropriate content and connections?
 As parents in this technology generation, our responsibility to guide our children toward habits of appropriate use is critical.
 In this interactive class, we will discuss how to use technology as a purposeful tool, learn tips and tricks for connecting/disconnecting gaming consoles to the world of other players, and learn to set safeguards for navigating YouTube and other apps.
 Come join us as dive into the digital world.

 Derek Parker graduated from the University of New Orleans with a degree in Management Information Systems.
 He has spent over 20 years in the Information Technology field and currently is the Manager of Data Integrity at CHRISTUS Health.
 Derek has also been involved in ministry with the United Pentecostal Church International for over 15 years.
 He served as youth pastor, assistant pastor, and sectional youth director in the New Orleans area.
 He also had the privilege of pastoring a church for nine years.

 Sometimes, in the absence of dress rehearsals and practice runs for life situations, it helps us all to hear from someone who has “been there and done that.”
 Thetus Tenney brings to the table a life lived well for over 84 years, filled with the Holy Ghost for 76 of those years, and teaching 69 of them.
 You’ll want to listen and learn from the lessons she’s learned along the way.

-About Thetus: Thetus is a member of POA, with a life long history of teaching and speaking in events attended by multiplied thousands, and Sunday School classes with just a few.
+Thetus Tenney is a member of POA, with a life long history of teaching and speaking in events attended by multiplied thousands, and Sunday School classes with just a few.
 At age 84, her wisdom and knowledge combined with her experiences in life, make her an excellent source of hope and help for you and me wherever we are on our own life’s journey.
 She loves God, she loves people, she loves teaching.
 She loves her kids (2) and her grandkids (5), and her great-grands (9).

 I Corinthians 6:19 “What?
 Know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God, and ye are not your own?”
 Sharing from her own personal journey of healing and deliverances from 14+ years of anorexia/bulimia and other destructive mindsets, Deb will facilitate this interactive class.
 The class will explore clean eating and small steps towards wholeness in mind, body, soul and spirit with open discussion and recipe sharing.